AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in Henri.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in Henri.

 Format: `edit INDEX [-name NAME] [-hp PHONE] [-em EMAIL] [-addr ADDRESS] [-tag TAG]…​`